yWorks/yfiles-for-html-demos/demos/style/arrow-node-style/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/style/arrow-node-style/).

-The [ArrowNodeStyle](https://docs.yworks.com/yfileshtml/#/api/ArrowNodeStyle) provides several properties to customize its shape.
-There are five basic [shapes](https://docs.yworks.com/yfileshtml/#/api/ArrowNodeStyle#shape) provided that can be rotated in four [directions](https://docs.yworks.com/yfileshtml/#/api/ArrowNodeStyle#direction).
+The [ArrowNodeStyle](https://docs.yworks.com/yfileshtml/api/ArrowNodeStyle) provides several properties to customize its shape.
+There are five basic [shapes](https://docs.yworks.com/yfileshtml/api/ArrowNodeStyle#shape) provided that can be rotated in four [directions](https://docs.yworks.com/yfileshtml/api/ArrowNodeStyle#direction).

-For the [Arrow](https://docs.yworks.com/yfileshtml/#/api/ArrowStyleShape#ARROW), [Double Arrow](https://docs.yworks.com/yfileshtml/#/api/ArrowStyleShape#DOUBLE_ARROW) and [Notched Arrow](https://docs.yworks.com/yfileshtml/#/api/ArrowStyleShape#NOTCHED_ARROW) shapes, the thickness of the arrow shaft can be defined as a [shaft ratio](https://docs.yworks.com/yfileshtml/#/api/ArrowNodeStyle#shaftRatio) of the node size.
+For the [ARROW](https://docs.yworks.com/yfileshtml/api/ArrowStyleShape#ARROW), [DOUBLE_ARROW](https://docs.yworks.com/yfileshtml/api/ArrowStyleShape#DOUBLE_ARROW) and [NOTCHED_ARROW](https://docs.yworks.com/yfileshtml/api/ArrowStyleShape#NOTCHED_ARROW) shapes, the thickness of the arrow shaft can be defined as a [shaft ratio](https://docs.yworks.com/yfileshtml/api/ArrowNodeStyle#shaftRatio) of the node size.

-For all shapes, the [angle](https://docs.yworks.com/yfileshtml/#/api/ArrowNodeStyle#angle) of the arrow tip can be defined.
+For all shapes, the [angle](https://docs.yworks.com/yfileshtml/api/ArrowNodeStyle#angle) of the arrow tip can be defined.
 The angle is between an arrow blade and the perpendicular to which the arrow is pointing.

 ## Things to try